PlugFox/SurfGear/packages/relation/README.md

 #### TextEditingActon

-`TextEditingAction` is the special type of **Action** to track the text changes in the text field.
+`TextEditingAction` is a special type of **Action** that tracks text changes in the text field.
 The built-in `TextEditingController` makes it possible.

 ```dart
 final textEditingAction = TextEditingAction();